Mànran: 2011: Breakthrough

-On 17 January 2011 the band released their first single "Latha Math" and were aiming to be the first Gaelic song in the Top 40 for the 21st Century.
+On 17 January 2011 the band released their first single "Latha Math" and were aiming to be the first Gaelic song in the 21st century to make the Top 40.
 While the band reached 29 mid-week, they slipped out of the top 40 to Number 61 for the official chart on Sunday 23 January 2011.
 However, they did secure Number 6 in both the UK Indie Chart and the Scottish Singles Chart.
-In August 2012 they released "Take You There (Mànran & Michelle McManus song)|Take You There" with Michelle McManus to raise money for the STV Appeal 2012.
+In August 2012 they released "Take You There" with Michelle McManus to raise money for the STV Appeal 2012.
 Mànran and Michelle McManus performed the song live on 7 September 2012 on the STV Appeal show.

 2012–present

 In September 2012, Calum Stewart left the band to be replaced by Irish Uilleann Piper/ Flautist Ryan Murphy.

 The band recorded their second album The Test in early 2013 which they released in May of the same year.
 The album won a German critics choice award in December 2013.
 In August of that year the band made its debut in America at the world-renowned Milwaukee Irish festival in Wisconsin, followed by a five-week tour that saw the band play in Chicago, Bay City, New Hampshire, Albany, California, Arizona and Iowa.
 After America, the band went to Australia to perform at the Australasian World Music Festival to critical acclaim.

 In 2014 they were awarded International Artist of the Year at the Australian Celtic Music Awards.

 In 2017, Mànran released their third studio album An Dà Là, whose title song, criticizing the election of Donald Trump to the US presidency, was noted for "invok[ing] the voice of Gaeldom, spanning centuries as it flows between a lament for the past and an anthem for the future".
+Norrie Maciver left the band in late 2015 to pursue other projects and later joined the band Skipinnish.

 In 2018 they performed at the Celtic Connections festival which was live-streamed to 125,000 people, and toured France, Germany and Denmark.

 In 2019 Mànran toured Australia for five weeks and gaelic singer Kim Carnie and guitarist Aidan Moodie joined the band.

-As of January 2021 Mànran are recording a new album.
+In 2021, the band released their fourth album Ùrar on their own record label.